SirBlockles/SpeekTweeks/README.md

 # SpeekTweeks
 SourceMod plugin for TF2 that makes the mercenaries and the announcer more talkative.

-### Usage
 This plugin was written with granular control in mind, and basically every function can be enabled and disabled separately.
 Only enable what you want!
 The value in [brackets] is the default value for the CVAR.

-#### CVARs
+## CVARs

 `sm_speektweeks_enabled <0/[1]>` - Enable or disable the plugin as a whole